 - Keeping in confidence information about students that has been obtained in the course of professional service - Creating, supporting and maintaining a challenging learning environment for all students - Advocating for fair and equitable opportunities for all children - Nurturing the intellectual, spiritual, physical, emotional, social and civic potential of all students - Embodying for students the characteristics of honesty, diplomacy, tact and fairness - Fulfilling all mandatory reporting requirements for child abuse.
 Contact Victim Assistance Coordinator and inform Pastor, Principal or appropriate supervisor, this includes fully cooperating in any investigation that may occur into allegation of child sexual abuse - If a child is in danger call 911.
 Any person who has reason to believe that a child is being abused or neglected can make a confidential report to the Kansas Department for Children and Families Protection Report Center.
 The state provides a toll-free child abuse hotline.
-They may also call the Kansas Bureau of Investigation Hotline www.reportandprotect.com 866-752-8855 #1067 reportabuse@salinadiocese.org
+They may also call the Kansas Bureau of Investigation Hotline.

-Kansas Department for Children and Families Child Abuse Hotline 800- 922-5330 KBI Hotline 800- 572-7463 www.reportbishopabuse.org Hotline: 800-276-1562
+Kansas Department for Children and Families Child Abuse Hotline 800- 922-5330 KBI Hotline 800- 572-7463 reportabuse@salinadiocese.org

-• If there is suspected abuse by church or school personnel, a report must be made to the diocese, please use the website, hotline or email to report issues.
+If there is suspected abuse by church or school personnel, in addition to reporting to civil authorities, a report must be made to the diocese, please use the website, hotline or email to report issues. www.reportandprotect.com website or hotline to report issues.